LelikTrue/ITBase-/README.md

 ## ⚙️ Technology Stack

-The project leverages a modern and efficient technology stack to ensure high performance, scalability, and ease of development:
+The project is built upon a robust and modern technology stack:

-* **FastAPI:** A high-performance, asynchronous web framework for Python, used for building robust APIs.
-It offers rapid development and automatic interactive API documentation (Swagger UI, ReDoc).
+* **FastAPI:** High-performance Python web framework for APIs and automatic documentation.

-* **PostgreSQL:** A powerful, open-source object-relational database system, chosen for its reliability, data integrity, and advanced features, serving as the core data store for all IT assets.
+* **PostgreSQL:** Powerful and reliable relational database for IT asset data.

-* **Nginx:** A high-performance HTTP and reverse proxy server, used to efficiently serve the web application, manage static files, handle SSL termination, and act as a load balancer in production environments.
+* **Nginx:** Efficient reverse proxy and web server for serving the application and managing traffic.

-* **Docker:** A platform for containerization that simplifies the deployment and management of the application and its dependencies, ensuring consistent environments across development, testing, and production.
+* **Docker:** Containerization platform for simplified deployment and consistent environments.

-* **Alembic:** A lightweight database migration tool for SQLAlchemy, enabling seamless evolution of the database schema as the application develops.
+* **Alembic:** Database migration tool for seamless schema evolution.

-* **Jinja2:** A powerful and flexible templating engine for Python, used for rendering dynamic HTML pages for the web interface.
+* **Jinja2:** Flexible templating engine for dynamic web pages.

 ## 🏁 Getting Started